Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Abstract

 \section{Abstract}

 The Ohio State University Big Ear radio telescope detected in 1977 the \wow, one of the most famous and intriguing signals of extraterrestrial origin.
-The signal was characterized by its strong relative intensity and narrow bandwidth near the 1420 MHz hydrogen line, but its source has never been detected again despite numerous follow-up attempts.
-Arecibo Wow! is a new project that aims to find similar signals in archived data from the Arecibo Observatory.
-From 2017 to 2020, we observed many targets of interest at 1 to 10 GHz with the 305-meter telescope.
-We continued these observations at 8 GHz with the 12-meter telescope in 2023.
-Most of these targets were red dwarf stars with planets, some potentially habitable.
+Characterized by its strong relative intensity and narrow bandwidth near the 1420 MHz hydrogen line, its source has never been detected again despite numerous follow-up attempts.
+Arecibo Wow! is a new technosignature project using archived data from the Arecibo Observatory.
 Here we present our first results of drift scans made between February and May 2020 at 1420 MHz.
 The methods, frequency, and bandwidth of these observations are similar to those used to detect the \wow.
 However, our observations are more sensitive, have better temporal resolution, and include polarization measurements.
 We report the detection of narrowband signals ($\Delta\nu\leq$ 10 kHz) near the hydrogen line similar to the \wow, although two-orders of magnitude less intense and in multiple locations.
-Despite the similarities, these signals are easily identifiable as due to interstellar clouds of cold hydrogen (HI) in the galaxy.
-We hypothesize that the \wow was caused by sudden brightening from stimulated emission of the hydrogen line due to a strong transient radiation source, such as a magnetar flare or a soft gamma repeater (SGR).
-These are very rare events that depend on special conditions and alignments, where these clouds might become much brighter for seconds to minutes.
-The original source or the cloud might not be detectable, depending on the sensitivity of the telescope or because the maximum brightness might arrive seconds later to the observer.
-The precise location of the \wow might be determined by searching for transient radio sources behind the cold hydrogen clouds in the corresponding region.
-Our hypothesis explains all observed properties of the \wow, proposes a new source of false positives in technosignature searches, and suggests that the \wow could be the first recorded event of an astronomical maser flare in the hydrogen line.
+Despite the similarities, these signals are easily identifiable as small interstellar clouds of cold hydrogen (\HI) in the galaxy.
+We hypothesize that the \wow was caused by a sudden brightening of the hydrogen line in these clouds triggered by a strong transient radiation source, such as a magnetar flare or a soft gamma repeater (SGR).
+A maser flare or superradiance mechanisms can produce stimulated emission consistent with the \wow.
+Our hypothesis explains all observed properties of the \wow, proposes a new source of false positives in technosignature searches, and suggests that the \wow could be the first recorded event of an astronomical maser-like flare in the hydrogen line.